 What skill do you need to start a greeting card business?

 Of course, you need to be creative and get your thought onto paper in a creative and meaningful way.
 It can be a lot of fun.
-But you also need to have the ability to meet with people and sell your creative products.
-Although creativity often sells itself, being able to present in a professional manner will only help you succeed.
+But if you’re going to sell wholesale to retailers, you’ll need to have the ability to meet with people and sell your creative products.
+Although creativity often sells itself, being able to present in a professional manner will help you succeed.

 $400 to $5000.
 You will need a computer, a very high end color printer and basic art supplies.
 If you are going to print your own cards through a commercial printer, you are looking at a minimum cost of $1,000 just to start up the press.